-Border: Douglas and Agua Prieta
+The Border: Douglas and Agua Prieta

-There’s not a lot to see in either Douglas or Agua Prieta, though Douglas does boast one fabulous attraction: the landmark Gadsden Hotel (1046 G Ave., 520/364-4481, $69 and up).
+There’s not a lot to see in either Douglas or Agua Prieta, though Douglas does boast one fabulous attraction: the landmark Gadsden Hotel (1046 G Ave., 520/364-4481, $109 and up).
 Rebuilt in 1929 after a fire destroyed the 1907 original, the spacious gold-leafed lobby—one of the grandest public spaces in the state—has a pretty Tiffany-style stained-glass mural decorating its mezzanine.
 The small and basic rooms are bargain-priced.
-The hotel also has a good Mexican-American restaurant, the Casa Segovia, and a popular bar, the Saddle & Spur Tavern, its walls decorated with over 200 cattle brands from area ranches.
+The hotel also has a good Mexican-American restaurant, Casa Segovia, and a popular bar, the Saddle & Spur Tavern, its walls decorated with over 200 cattle brands from area ranches.

-Cave Creek Canyon
+Cave Creek Canyon and Chiricahua National Monument

 Above Portal to the west rise the sheer cliffs of Cave Creek Canyon, which writer William Least Heat-Moon described in Blue Highways as “one of the strangest pieces of topography I’ve ever seen,” its pale sandstone walls looking like a sun-bleached twin of Utah’s Zion National Park.
 Fitting in well with its astounding natural setting, Cave Creek Canyon draws visitors who come to enjoy its superb bird-watching, with more species in one place than you can find anywhere else in the United States, including hummingbirds, bright red cardinals, tanagers, and raptors.
-Birds and bird watchers flock to Cave Creek Ranch ($125 and up, 520/558-2334).
+Birds and bird watchers flock to Cave Creek Ranch ($135 and up, 520/558-2334).